sionreview/sion/README.md

   Plese [refer to this article](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/).
 (You could skip this step if you do not want to run InfiniCache under VPC).

+  We prepared scripts to help you create/delete NAT gateway in the "deploy" folder.

 - ### S3

   Create the S3 bucket to store the zip file of the Lambda code and data output from Lambda functions.
 Remember the name of this bucket for the configuration in next step.